-\paragraph{Disentangling Latent Code $z$ and Attribute Vector $a$} To be able to generate sentences given a different attribute vector $a'$, we have to disentangle the attribute vector with the latent code.
-In other words, we hope that $z$ is {\em attribute-invariant}: A latent code $z$ is {\em attribute-invariant} if given two semantically equivalent sentences $x_1$ and $x_2$, that only differ on their attributes (e.g., two versions of the same review expressing opposite sentiment), they should result in the same latent representation $z$ = $E_{\theta_{enc}}(x_1)$ = $E_{\theta_{enc}}(x_2)$.
+\paragraph{Disentangling Latent Code $z$ and Attribute Vector $a$} To be able to generate sentences given any attribute vector $a'$, we have to disentangle the attribute vector with the latent code.
+In other words, we seek that $z$ is {\em attribute-invariant}: A latent code $z$ is {\em attribute-invariant} if given two sentences $x_1$ and $x_2$, they only differ in their attributes (e.g., two versions of the same review expressing opposite sentiment).
+Hence, they should result in the same latent representation $z$ = $E_{\theta_{enc}}(x_1)$ = $E_{\theta_{enc}}(x_2)$.

 To achieve this, we use a concept from predictability minimization \cite{schmidhuber1992learning} and adversarial training for domain adaptation \cite{ganin2016domain,louppe2017learning}, which was recently applied in the Fader Networks by \newcite{lample2017fader}.
 We apply adversarial learning directly on the latent code $z$ of the input sentence $x$.
-We set a min-max game and introduce a discriminator $D_{\theta_{disk}}(z)$, that takes as input the latent code and tries to predict the attribute vector $a$.
-Specifically, $D_{\theta_{disk}}(z)$ outputs for each attribute $k$, a probability distribution $p_D^k$ over all its possible values.
+We set a min-max game and introduce a discriminator $D_{\theta_{disc}}(z)$, that takes as input the latent code and tries to predict the attribute vector $a$.
+Specifically, $D_{\theta_{disc}}(z)$ outputs for each attribute $k$, a probability distribution $p_D^k$ over all its possible values.
 To train the discriminator, we optimize for the following loss:

 where $a_k$ is the ground-truth of the $k^{th}$ attribute.

 Simultaneously, we hope to learn an encoder and decoder which (1) combined with the attribute vector $a$, allows the decoder to reconstruct the input sentence $x$, and (2) does not allow the discriminator to infer the correct attribute vector corresponding to $x$.
 We optimize for: